robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/CreatingTestLibraries.rst

 Specifying documentation format
 '''''''''''''''''''''''''''''''

-Starting from Robot Framework 2.7.5, library documentation tool `libdoc`_ supports documentation in multiple formats.
+Starting from Robot Framework 2.7.5, library documentation tool Libdoc_ supports documentation in multiple formats.
 If you want to use something else than Robot Framework's own `documentation formatting`_, you can specify the format in the source code using  :code:`ROBOT_LIBRARY_DOC_FORMAT` attribute